Attributes of God in Christianity: Omniscience

 The omniscience of God refers to him being "all-knowing".
 Berkhof regards the wisdom of God as a "particular aspect of his knowledge."

 An argument from free will proposes that omniscience and free will are incompatible and that as a result either God does not exist or any concept of God that contains both of these elements is incorrect.
 An omniscient God has knowledge of the future, and thus what choices He will make.
 Because God's knowledge of the future is perfect, He cannot make a different choice and therefore has no free will.
 Alternatively, a God with free will can make different choices based on knowledge of the future, and therefore God's knowledge of the future is imperfect or limited.

-Oneness

-The oneness, or unity of God refers to his being one and only.
-This means that Christianity is monotheistic, although the doctrine of the Trinity says that God is three persons: Father, Son, and Holy Spirit.
-The Athanasian Creed says "we worship one God in Trinity, and Trinity in Unity."